-Here is a taster of the three trends for 2022 and beyond that will be available for review at the Show in 2021.
+Here is a taster of the three trends for 2022 and beyond that were on display at the Show in 2021.

 The importance of understanding trends and their potential impact on your business is huge and the show includes details of three key trends in interiors.

 Why is an understanding of trends so important?